-Airlines have been some of the hardest-hit businesses due to COVID-19, with the majority of flights overseas and interstate grounded to slow the spread.
+Airlines have been some of the hardest-hit businesses due to the Coronavirus Pandemic, with the majority of flights overseas and interstate grounded to slow the spread.

 Virgin Australia has been financially crippled from the loss in revenue and will require Government assistance in order to survive.

-In late March, Virgin were forced to furlough 80% of their 10,000 strong workforce as Domestic and International capacity was cut by over 90%.
+In late March, Virgin was forced to furlough 80% of their 10,000 strong workforce as Domestic and International capacity was cut by over 90%.